 Heal Provincetown, Inc. ("Heal") believes in creating and sustaining a robust policy of inclusivity and diversity.
 Heal recognizes that diversity in the workforce is key to the integrity of a company's commitment to its community.
 Heal is dedicated to creating a diverse culture with a commitment to equal employment opportunity for all individuals.
 Heal's diversity plan is designed to promote equity among minorities, women, veterans, people with disabilities, and people of all gender identities and sexual orientations.
-Heal will make every effort to employ and advance in employment qualified and diverse people at all levels within the company.
+As we prepare to operate and maintain operations in Provincetown, Heal will make every effort to employ and advance in employment qualified and diverse people at all levels within the company.